 Amounts noted below are public utility tangible personal property (PUPP) tax payments from public utilities.
-The values for PUPP are noted on the table above under Public Utility (PUPP), which were \$71.3 million in assessed values in 2022 and are collected at the district's gross voted millage rate.
+The values for PUPP are noted on the table above under Public Utility (PUPP), which were \$65.3 million in assessed values in 2023 and are collected at the district's gross voted millage rate.
 Collections are typically 50% in March and 50% in August along with the real estate settlements from the county auditor.
-The values in 2022 fell by 29.6% or \$30 million and are expected to decrease by an average \$1.85 million each year of the forecast.
-As stated above Nexus Pipeline payments are currently forecasted at a tender rate, or the value the companies believe it should be.
+The values in 2023 fell by 2.98% or \$2 million and are expected to decrease by an average \$1.8 million each year of the forecast.
+As stated above Nexus Pipeline payments are currently forecasted at a tender rate, or the value the companies believe the pipeline should be.
 We will continue to monitor and update as more information is provided from the resulting settlement.